Underlying Causes of POTS

 - Chest tightness

-Perhaps most importantly, people with mast cell activation syndrome will see an improvement in the above symptoms when they take a combination of Histamine-1 (Zyrtec, Benedryl) and Histamine-2 (Zantac) antagonists.
+Perhaps most importantly, people with mast cell activation syndrome will see an improvement in the above symptoms when they take a combination of Histamine-1 (Zyrtec, Benedryl) and Histamine-2 (Pepcid-AC) antagonists.
 Talk with your doctor about trying this regimen for a week to see if your symptoms improve.

 Other Possible Underlying Causes of POTS